san360/moneta-agents/README.md

-# Moneta - an AI-Agentic Assistant for Insurance and Banking
+# Moneta - an AI-Agentic Assistant for FSI & Energy Use cases

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/albertaga27/aoai-fsi-empowering-advisory-agentic) [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/albertaga27/aoai-fsi-empowering-advisory-agentic)

-Moneta is an AI-powered assistant designed to empower insurance and banking advisors.
+Moneta is an AI-powered assistant designed to empower insurance and banking advisors or energy traders and analysts.
 This Solution Accelerator provides a chat interface where advisors can interact with various AI agents specialized in different domains such as insurance policies, CRM, product information, funds, CIO insights, and news.

 You can choose chich Agentic orchestration framework the Solution uses behind the scene by setting the approriate env variable.
 Choose from:
 * [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/)